1996 Indianapolis 500: Friday May 17 - Death of Scott Brayton

 Six days after his Pole Day performance, Scott Brayton went back to the track to prepare for the race, running laps with the #23 back-up machine.
 It was a 1995 Lola chassis with a Menard engine, on which all three of his teammates had practiced previously for a total of 238 laps.
 At 12:17 p.m., on his 53rd lap of the day, Brayton's right-rear tyre deflated as he entered Turn 2.
 His car entered into a half-spin in the middle of turn, and crashed hard into the outside wall at the exit, sliding 600 feet to a stop down the backstretch.
 Brayton was found unconscious in the car, and was transported immediately to Methodist Hospital.
 He was pronounced dead at 12:50 p.m.
 EST. Brayton was killed instantly of basilar skull fracture.

 The fatal incident cast a pall over the Speedway, and the entire racing community.
 It was determined that Brayton likely ran over a piece of debris in turn four or the mainstretch, which caused the puncture on his right rear tire.
 Unaware of the debris, he completed the lap at 228.606 mph, then drove into turn one.
 The tire suffered rapid deflation in the south chute and in turn two, causing the car to lose control.
-Sadly, this would not be the only time death visited American Open Wheel Racing in 1996.
-On July 14th during the Molson Indy Toronto CART event rookie Jeff Krosnoff was killed.
+It was the first of two fatal crashes in major open wheel racing in 1996.
+On July 14 during the Molson Indy Toronto CART rookie Jeff Krosnoff was also killed in a crash.